Job Opportunities

 - Provides technical assistance to acequia elected officials with applying to and navigating various disaster recovery funding sources and programs - Federal Emergency Management Agency (FEMA), Natural Resources Conservation Service (NRCS), the Interstate Stream Commission (ISC), etc.

-- Provides technical assistance to acequia elected officials on preparedness for, application to and implementation of various infrastructure funding sources.
+- Provides technical assistance to acequia elected officials on preparedness for, application to and implementation of various infrastructure funding sources including the Acequia and Community Ditch Infrastructure Fund (ACDIF), Capital Outlay, and other state, federal, and local sources.

 - Conducts on-site acequia disaster assessments/reports, collection of GIS data, and other duties in the field.